 Don’t Cast A Wide Net

 You need to focus your efforts in applying for jobs that fit your skills.
 Focusing your efforts on jobs that you’re qualified for actually improves your chances.

-First, fewer applications means less work and fewer people to follow up on.
+Fewer applications means less work and fewer people to follow up on.
 You can focus on making your profile, resume, cover letter and portfolio perfect for each job.
 It’s easier to keep track of the jobs you have applied for.
 This also means shorter waiting periods in between job applications.

 You don’t see engineers applying to become doctors.
 It’s the same for online workers.
-If your strength is in SEO, focus on job openings that look for SEO specialists or for VA jobs that involve a lot of SEO work.
+If your strength is in SEO, focus on job openings for SEO specialists or for VA jobs that involve a lot of SEO work.
 Focusing on jobs you are qualified for establishes your reputation as a legitimate jobseeker.
 That’s worth more than wasting your time getting rejected on jobs you’re not qualified for.

 Always Be Courteous and Professional

-Looking for a job can be a frustrating process.
+Looking for a job is a frustrating process.
 Rejection after rejection can take its toll on your self-esteem.
-And sometimes, the people interviewing you for the job may not be the nicest people to talk to.

 It’s easy to lose your cool in situations like this, but keep in mind that employers talk.
 They have groups where they share their experience with Filipino VAs.
 If you show unprofessionalism at any point during the application process, other employers will hear about it.

 Invest In Yourself

 Even with the tips above, there is no guarantee you will get a job quickly.
-It depends on the demands of the job market, jobseeker availability, and sometimes, plain luck.
+It depends on the job market, jobseeker availability, and sometimes, plain luck.

 Overall, the best thing you can do to increase your chances of getting a job is to invest in yourself.
-Learn as much as you can about the job you want to have so when the opportunity does come, you’re ready.
+Learn from other jobseekers.
+Learn as much as you can about the job you want to have.
+Be ready when the opportunity comes.
 Be the professional you want to be, even before you get the job.
-Because in the end, what makes employers want to hire you is your attitude.
-Show employers that you have the right skills and attitude for the job and you will get that dream job of yours.

 About Jessica Madrazo